creativeprojects/resticprofile/docs/content/schedules/configuration.md

 {{< /tabs >}}

 ### schedule-permission

-`schedule-permission` accepts three parameters: `system`, `user` or `user_logged_on`:
+`schedule-permission` accepts three parameters: `system`, `user`, or `user_logged_on`:

-* `system`: if you need to access some system or protected files.
-You will need to run resticprofile with `sudo` on unixes and with elevated prompt on Windows (please note on Windows resticprofile will ask you for elevated permissions automatically if needed).
+* `system`: Access system or protected files.
+Run resticprofile with `sudo` on Unix and with elevated prompt on Windows.
+On Windows, resticprofile will automatically request elevated permissions if needed.

-* `user`: your backup will be running using your current user permissions on files.
-This is fine if you're only saving your documents (or any other file inside your profile).
-Please note on **systemd** that the schedule **will only run when your user is logged in**.
-This mode will ask you for your user password on Windows.
+* `user`: Run the backup using current user permissions.
+Suitable for saving documents or files within your profile. **This mode runs even when the user is not logged on**.
+It will ask for your user password on Windows.

-* `user_logged_on`: **For Windows only** - This gives the same permissions as `user`.
-This mode is not asking for your user password but will only run while the user is logged on.
+* `user_logged_on`: **Not for crond** - Provides the same permissions as `user`, but runs only when the user is logged on.
+On Windows, it does not ask for your user password.

-* *empty*: resticprofile will try its best guess based on how you started it (with sudo or as a normal user).
-The fallback is `system` on Windows, and `user` on the other platforms.
+* *empty*: resticprofile will guess based on how it was started (with sudo or as a normal user).
+The fallback is `system` on Windows and `user_logged_in` on other platforms.

-#### Changing schedule-permission from user to system, or system to user
+#### Changing schedule-permission

-If you need to change the permission of a schedule, **please be sure to `unschedule` the profile before**.
+To change the permission of a schedule, unschedule the profile first.

-This order is important:
+Follow this order:

-- `unschedule` the job first. resticprofile does **not keep track of how your profile was installed**, so you have to remove the schedule first
+- Unschedule the job first.
+Resticprofile does not track how your profile was installed, so you must remove the schedule first.
-- now you can change your permission (`user` to `system`, or `system` to `user`)
+- Change your permission (user to system, or system to user).
-- `schedule` your updated profile
+- Schedule your updated profile.

 ### schedule-lock-mode

-Starting from version 0.14.0, `schedule-lock-mode` accepts 3 values:
+`schedule-lock-mode` accepts 3 values:
-- `default`: Wait on acquiring a lock for the time duration set in `schedule-lock-wait`, before failing a schedule.
-   Behaves like `fail` when `schedule-lock-wait` is "0" or not specified.
+- `default`: Waits for the duration set in `schedule-lock-wait` before failing a schedule.
+Acts like `fail` if `schedule-lock-wait` is "0" or not specified.
-- `fail`: Any lock failure causes a schedule to abort immediately.
+- `fail`: Any lock failure immediately aborts the schedule.
-- `ignore`: Skip resticprofile locks. restic locks are not skipped and can abort the schedule.
+- `ignore`: Skips resticprofile locks.
+Restic locks are not skipped and can abort the schedule.

 ### schedule-lock-wait

-Sets the amount of time to wait for a resticprofile and restic lock to become available.
-Is only used when `schedule-lock-mode` is unset or `default`.
+Sets the wait time for a resticprofile and restic lock to become available.
+Used only when `schedule-lock-mode` is unset or `default`.

 ### schedule-log

 `schedule-log` can be used in two ways:
-- Allow to redirect all output from resticprofile **and restic** to a file.
-The parameter should point to a file (`/path/to/file`)
+- Redirect all output from resticprofile **and restic** to a file.
+The parameter should point to a file (`/path/to/file`).
-- Redirects all resticprofile log entries to the syslog server.
-In that case the parameter is a URL like: `udp://server:514` or `tcp://127.0.0.1:514`
+- Redirect all resticprofile log entries to the syslog server.
+In this case, the parameter is a URL like `udp://server:514` or `tcp://127.0.0.1:514`.

-If there's no server answering on the port specified, resticprofile will send the logs to the default output instead.
+If no server responds on the specified port, resticprofile will send the logs to the default output instead.

-### schedule-priority (systemd and launchd only)
+### schedule-priority

-Starting from version 0.11.0, `schedule-priority` accepts two values:
+`schedule-priority` accepts two values:
-- `background`: the process shouldn't be noticeable when working on the machine at the same time (this is the default)
+- `background`: The process runs unnoticed while you work.
-- `standard`: the process should get the same priority as any other process on the machine (but it won't run faster if you're not using the machine at the same time)
+- `standard`: The process gets the same priority as other processes (won't run faster if the machine is idle).

-`schedule-priority` is not available for windows task scheduler, nor crond
+`schedule-priority` is not available for crond.

 ### schedule

-The `schedule` parameter accepts many forms of input from the [systemd calendar event](https://www.freedesktop.org/software/systemd/man/systemd.time.html#Calendar%20Events) type.
-This is by far the easiest to use: **It is the same format used to schedule on macOS and Windows**.
+The `schedule` parameter accepts various forms of input from the [systemd calendar event](https://www.freedesktop.org/software/systemd/man/systemd.time.html#Calendar%20Events) type.
+This format is the same used to schedule on macOS and Windows.

-The most general form is:
+The general form is:
 ```
 weekdays year-month-day hour:minute:second
 ```

-- use `*` to mean any
+- Use `*` to mean any
-- use `,` to separate multiple entries
+- Use `,` to separate multiple entries
-- use `..` for a range
+- Use `..` for a range

-**limitations**:
+**Limitations**:
-- the divider (`/`), the `~` and timezones are not (yet?) supported on macOS and Windows.
+- The divider (`/`), the `~`, and timezones are not supported on macOS and Windows.
-- the `year` and `second` fields have no effect on macOS.
-They do have limited availability on Windows (they don't make much sense anyway).
+- The `year` and `second` fields have no effect on macOS and limited availability on Windows.

 Here are a few examples (taken from the systemd documentation):

 ```

-On the left is the user input, on the right is the full format understood by the system
+The user input is on the left, and the system's full format is on the right.

   Sat,Thu,Mon..Wed,Sat..Sun → Mon..Thu,Sat,Sun *-*-* 00:00:00
       Mon,Sun 12-*-* 2,1:23 → Mon,Sun 2012-*-* 01,02:23:00